keith-turner/ecoji/README.md

 # Ecoji 🏣🔉🦐🔼

-Ecoji encodes data as emojis.
+Ecoji encodes data as [emojis][emoji].
 As a bonus, includes code to decode emojis to original data.

 ## Installing